Palumdo/moodle-mod_teamup/README.md

 James McCormick Family Teaching Excellence Institute.
 For more information about Team Up operation watch the video or read documentation

-The main contributors are Philippe Bocquier, Patrick Gérin, Andreia Lemaître, Isabelle Motte and Séverine Gossiaux
+The main contributors are Bruno Schoumaker, Philippe Bocquier, Patrick Gérin, Andreia Lemaître, Isabelle Motte and Séverine Gossiaux

 [Demo video](https://podcast.uclouvain.be/xrSPa06aT4)
 ##Install